Help finder

 • Problems at work or at home

-Tell your GP honestly how much you gamble and what problems you have.
-Then the GP can help you better.
+Be honest with your general practitioner about how much you gamble and what problems you have.
+Then he/she can help you better.

-The GP can help you if you want to stop or reduce gambling.
+The general practitioner can help you if you want to stop or reduce gambling.
 Together you will discuss your situation.
-Then the GP will look at what suits you.
+Then the general practitioner will see what suits you best.

-• Sometimes the GP can help you directly.
+• Sometimes the general practitioner can help you directly.

-• Sometimes the GP refers you to someone else.
+• Sometimes the general practitioner refers you to someone else.
 For example, to an organization for addiction help.

 If you or someone in your environment has problems with gambling, it’s good to know that help is available.
-There are different ways that can help you gain more control over the situation.
+There are different ways that can help you gain more control on the situation.

 Below you can see a few forms of help: